aws-ia/terraform-aws-networkfirewall/examples/single_vpc_logging/README.md

 * Clone the repository
 * Edit the *variables.tf* file in the project root directory

-**Note** Network Firewall endpoints will be deployted in all the Availability Zones used in the example (*var.vpc.number\_azs*).
+**Note** Network Firewall endpoints will be deployed in all the Availability Zones used in the example (*var.vpc.number\_azs*).
 By default, the number of AZs used is 2 to follow best practices.
 Take that into account when doing tests from a cost perspective.

 ## Requirements